History of China: Republic of China (1912–present)

-The provisional government of the Republic of China was formed in Nanjing on 12 March 1912.
-Sun Yat-sen became President of the Republic of China, but he turned power over to Yuan Shikai, who commanded the New Army.
-Over the next few years, Yuan proceeded to abolish the national and provincial assemblies, and declared himself as the emperor of Empire of China in late 1915, in the style of an absolute monarchy.
+proceeded to abolish the national and provincial assemblies, and declared himself as the emperor of Empire of China in late 1915, in the style of an absolute monarchy.
+Yuan's changes to government caused many provinces to declare independence and become warlord states.
 Yuan's imperial ambitions were fiercely opposed by his subordinates; faced with the rapidly growing prospect of violent rebellion, he abdicated in March 1916 and died of natural causes in June.